freelawproject/free.law/content/our-new-jurisdiction-picker.md

 -   Allow a user to select a single jurisdiction;
 -   Allow a user to select all jurisdictions from state, federal, district, bankruptcy or all of the above;
--   Allow a user to select in hybrid mode â€“ expanding a selection of a state courts to the related federal courts or vice versa;
+-   Allow a user to select in hybrid mode -- expanding a selection of a state courts to the related federal courts or vice versa;
 -   Allow users to easily select the courts they desire by filtering to the ones they're interested in;